apache/trafficcontrol/docs/source/api/parameters_id.rst

 ``GET``
 =======
-Gets details about a specific parameter
+Gets details about a specific :term:`Parameter`

 .. deprecated:: 1.1
 	Use the ``id`` query parameter of the :ref:`to-api-parameters` endpoint instead